sunfounder/thales_kit/docs/source/reading_button_values.rst

 What more?
 ------------------------

-按键并不需要外接限流电阻器，但是仍需要一个电阻器 —— 上拉电阻器或者下拉电阻器，取决于电路的工作方式。如果没有上拉或下拉电阻，主控制器将可能接收到‘noisy’ signal which can trigger even when you’re not pushing the button.
+Buttons require pull-up resistors or pull-down resistors.
+If there is no pull-up or pull-down resistor, the main controller may receive a ‘noisy’ signal which can trigger even when you’re not pushing the button.

-那么为什么我们看不到它们呢？因为它们被集成到了Pico中，就如同Pico集成了板载LED一样。这些电阻是可以被编程的，通常被设置为下拉，这使得GPIO在未连通高电平的时候，输入值为‘0’；如果被设置为上拉，则会让GPIO在未接通低电平的时候获得输入值‘1’。
+Set the pull-down resistor so that when the GPIO is not connected to a high level, the input value is stable to ‘0’; if it is set to pull up, it will make the GPIO stable to obtain an input value of 1 when the GPIO is not connected to a low level.

-接下来是按键在使用上拉的工作方式时的接线和代码，请尝试一下。
+Next is the wiring and code when the button uses the pull-up working mode, please try it.

 .. image:: img/wiring_read_button_value_2.png